openvinotoolkit/model_server/docs/metrics.md

 | gauge      | ovms_infer_req_queue_size | name,version | Inference request queue size (nireq). |
 | gauge      | ovms_infer_req_active | name,version | Number of in-progress inferences.
 Equivalent of the number of currently consumed inference request from the processing queue. |

+> **Note**: While `ovms_current_requests` and `ovms_infer_req_active` both indicate how much resources are engaged in the requests processing, they are quite distinct.
+A request is counted in `ovms_current_requests` metric starting as soon as it's received by the server and stays there until the response is sent back to the user.
+The `ovms_infer_req_active` counter informs about the number of inferences being actively processed by the OpenVINO Runtime.

 Labels description
 | Name      | Values |  Description |
 | :---    |    :----   |    :----   |